Adam4lexander/Spoke/README.md

 ### Many reactive trees

 In Spoke, it's normal to have lots of small reactive trees.
 Each `SpokeBehaviour`, for example, creates its own tree.
 This helps Spoke integrate with Unity and its existing imperative code.
-Spoke is glue between imperative systems, it's not the master.
+Spoke is glue between imperative systems, not the master.

 ### Imperative-ordered execution

 Spoke orders its reactive computations by source-code order, instead of doing any topological sorting.
 You can read Spoke code top-to-bottom to understand what order effects and memos will run in.
 Spoke allows you to modify reactive state inside an effect body, even if it causes ping-ponging, because execution order is deterministic.
-The consequence is that Spoke is not suitable for any arbitrary dependency graph.
+The trade-off is that Spoke is not suitable for arbitrary dependency graphs.
 Or put another way, you wouldn't build Excel in Spoke.

 ---